 A scoop of ice cream is good.
 But a hot fudge sundae?
 Great.

-When you create a sales playbook, it’s a little like picking between the two.
-You can have your ice cream – a playbook that arms your sales reps with the steps in your process, your company details, your competitive intelligence, your objections, your customer stories and more.
+When you create sales Playbooks™, it’s a little like picking between the two.
+You can have your ice cream – Playbooks™ that arms your sales reps with the steps in your process, your company details, your competitive intelligence, your objections, your customer stories and more.
 It gets the job done well enough.
 It’s good.

 But good can always be better.
 You can go a step further.
 You can do great.
 You can have that hot fudge sundae.